Scoder12/math-extras/README.txt

 	Example:
 	>>> mathextras.gcf([6, 12])
 	6

-Please make sure to report any bugs you may find.
+Please make sure to report any bugs you may find either in the issues section of GitHub, or to pymathextras@gmail.com.
 Thanks for using mathextras.
 It means a lot to us! <3 =)